-The submitting authors will be notified by mid-July at the email address provided during submission whether their abstract has been accepted.
+The submitting authors will be notified by 25 August at the email address provided during submission whether their abstract has been accepted.

 Presentation of Abstracts

-– Abstracts can be accepted either as poster or oral communication.
+– Late Breaking Abstracts can be accepted as poster communication.

 – If your abstract is accepted as a poster, you will be requested to be available for discussion during the corresponding poster viewing session.
 Details on poster format and full presentation guidelines will be included in the notification letter and posted on the meeting website.